How to Teach Your Teen to Drive

 For a teen to be as safe as possible on the road, they need to know and enforce passenger safety.
 If they’re ever driving with siblings or friends, it’s vital they understand how everyone should be buckled and positioned.
 Even if they’re going to just be a backup driver in case of an emergency, your teenager should know how to fasten siblings into their car seats and safely get everyone where they need to be.

-You can also review the dangers of projectiles, poor seat posture, and distracted driving.
+You can also review the hazards of projectiles, poor seat posture, and distracted driving.
 And, trust us, if there are other teens in the car, there will be distractions!
 Beyond educating them on these topics, show them how to enforce vehicle safety in peer situations.
 What if their friend says they won’t wear a seat belt?
 What if one of them has their feet on the dash?
 How should they respond if things get too noisy and chaotic?
 These are all great scenarios to review with your teen!

 Prepare your teen for all driving circumstances.